co-cart/co-cart/readme.txt

 Added filter `cocart_return_empty_cart` to empty cart response so developers can use it as they see fit.

 == Changelog ==

+= v2.0.10 - 22nd March, 2020 =

+* Tweaked: Refresh totals parameter is now set to `true` by default when item is updated.

 = v2.0.9 - 19th March, 2020 =